derekphilipau/museum-nextjs-search/README.md

 ### Loading the data

-The main data file with collection objects is `./data/collections.jsonl`.
+The main data file with collection objects is `./data/BkM/json/collections.jsonl`.
 It has been gzipped to fit into github.
-Just run `gzip collections.jsonl.gz` to decompress it.
+Just run `gunzip collections.jsonl.gz` to decompress it.

-The `importElasticsearchData.ts` will load data from the files in the `data` directory.
+`importDataCommand.ts` will load data from .jsonl files in the `data/BkM/json/` directory into Elasticsearch indices. **_Warning: This will erase Elasticsearch indices._**

 From the command line, run:

 ```
-npx ts-node --compiler-options {\"module\":\"CommonJS\"} ./importElasticsearchData.ts
+npx ts-node --compiler-options {\"module\":\"CommonJS\"} ./util/data/import/importDataCommand.ts
 ```

-The import process will take some time, as it inserts 100 documents at a time using Elasticsearch bulk and then rests for a couple seconds. `importElasticsearchData.ts` is currently set to use the sample dataset, edit it to use the full dataset.
+The import process will take some time, as it inserts 100 documents at a time using Elasticsearch bulk and then rests for a couple seconds.
+It is currently set to use the sample dataset, edit `./util/data/dataFiles.ts` to use the full dataset.
 There are about 10,000 documents in the sample dataset and 100,000 documents in the default dataset.

 ## License